 - Any OTC contract runs the associated risk of credit or default as there is no central mechanism to clear and settle the transactions.

-- Any OTC contract is inherently speculative, thus having the possibility of creating market integrity issues and forcing traders to make losses.
+- OTC contracts are inherently speculative, thus having the possibility of creating market integrity issues and forcing traders to make losses.

-Thus, OTC derivatives are private contracts between counterparties, which are negotiated without the necessity of stock exchanges.
-It allows for increased flexibility, as the terms are negotiated and tailored to fit their requirements.
-Now that you know what are OTCs, begin your trading journey with confidence and poise.
-Do remember to choose a trusted and reliable financial partner to make prudent investment decisions.
-Look for features such as free Demat account and trading account, all-in-one account to invest in multiple options via a single account, cutting-edge trading platforms and the best stock and scheme recommendations.
+OTC derivatives are private contracts between counterparties negotiated without stock exchanges.
+It allows for increased flexibility, as the terms are negotiated and tailored to fit the requirements of the two parties.
+Now that you know what are OTCs, you can effectively begin your trading journey with confidence and poise.
+However, choosing a trusted and reliable financial partner is wise to make prudent investment decisions.
+Look for features such as a free Demat account and trading account, an all-in-one account to invest in multiple options via a single account, cutting-edge trading platforms and the best stock and scheme recommendations.